jairocgr/datashot/README.md

 The command above will download the `quick` snapshot previously taken, restore the dump as `myerp_dev` schema at `dev` databaser server.

-You can always restore the snapshot like a regular gziped plain _SQL_ dump file:
+You can also restore the snapshot like a regular gziped _SQL_ dump file:

     gunzip < path/to/quick.gz | mysql -h localhost myerp